joshuadmorgan48/joshuadmorgan48.github.io/_posts/2016-12-04-haircut-post.md

 date: 2016-12-04
 ---

-Today, Me and my dad had a haircut.
-I had six on the side.
+Today, my dad and I got a haircut.
+I had "six on the side".
 We had to sit there for an hour until they called our name.
-I ate two chickens in Smith's while my dad is waiting for a haircut.
+I ate two chicken drumsticks in Smith's while we were waiting for haircuts.